-- Be a U.S. Citizen by the application deadline (in order to apply through the U.S.; those without American citizenship should go to http://jetprogramme.org to see whether or not their countries of citizenship participate with the JET Program)
+- Be a U.S. Citizen by the application deadline (non-U.S. citizens should go to http://jetprogramme.org/en/countries/ to see whether their countries of citizenship participate with the JET Program)

 - Not have dual citizenship with Japan by the departure date